 TRAVIS BOGARD: UP is a combination of a band that you wear on your wrist and an application on the phone that together help track your movement throughout the day.
 By connecting your UP and your Nest, you can have this complete, effortless experience.
 Because UP's right on the body, we have this rich, contextual set of information about what the person's doing in the moment.

-So that means those days that you might wake up a little bit earlier, before you can get out of bed, we can let Nest know that.
+So that means those days that you might wake up a little bit earlier, before you even get out of bed, we can let Nest know that.
 So it can then adjust the temperature in the room to start to be for my daytime.

 This is about technology not for technology sake, but technology in service of a better life-- helping us be more human, allowing us to live our lives better.